Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ## Transactions

 The general information regarding transactions supported by NServiceBus transports is described in detail [here](/nservicebus/messaging/transactions.md).
 The SQL Server transport supports all levels of available transaction guarantees.
+Since the most popular set up is to use SQL Server transport together with NHibernate persistence this combination is discussed in more detail.

 ### Transaction scope (Distributed transaction)